Libera-Chat/malachite/README.md

 **EDITPATTERN**
 ```
 usage: EDITPATTERN <id> <ip|cidr|domain|%glob%|/regex/>
-  update the pattern of an entry by id
+  update the pattern of an entry by id.
+This will copy the reason and
+  status of the old entry but use the provided pattern.
+The old entry
+  will be disabled.
 ```

 **EDITREASON**